peterklipfel/personal_site_hugo/content/blog/book_reviews.md

 date: 2020-11-29T16:57:46-04:00
 draft: false
 tags: ["books"]
-summary: "I read a lot of books, and wanted a different way of talking about them."
+description: "I read a lot of books, and wanted a different way of talking about them."
 ---

 # Book reviews